Bon Cop, Bad Cop: Plot

-Ward is attacked in his home by a masked assailant whom he discovers is Therrien.
+Ward is attacked in his home by a masked assailant whom he discovers is Therrien who is actually still alive and in reality a barmaid named Rita Beaumount who the duo encountered with Therrien earlier was somehow put in the trunk of the car and died in the explosion.
 Meanwhile, Bouchard has sex with Ward's sister Iris.

 The "Tattoo Killer" kidnaps Gabrielle in exchange of the League commissioner Harry Buttman, leading to the final confrontation with the two policemen by indeed kidnapped Buttman.
 It is ultimately revealed that the murders are being committed by a bilingual portly hockey fan, as previously mentioned, under the direction and unequal partnership of a sadistic, psychopathic, sociopathic, fan of the notion of the game of hockey as a Canadian nationalistic symbol that he feels is being permanently corrupted by attempts to move ownership of Canadian teams to venture capitalist groups in the United States.
 He is therefore having Therrien commit the murders along with him (with the tattoos as a signature), as revenge against the hockey league for desecrating the game by moving Canadian teams such as the "Quebec Fleur de Lys" (a reference to the now-defunct Quebec Nordiques) to the United States.
 They try to reason with him that hockey is just a game and exchange Therrien who the detectives intercepted tailing them at a conference, for Gabrielle, but this only angers him.
 The Tattoo Killer executes Therrien and as the two policemen give him Buttman, Ward distracts the man while Bouchard unties Gabrielle.
 After a fight, the killer is blown up by one of his own explosives that Ward put in his pocket.
 During the credits, a news report is shown, revealing that Buttman shall make a rule that no hockey teams will be moved.

 Production

+The movie was primarily filmed in Montreal, Ottawa, and, Vancouver.
+It is the 4th feature film by Quebecois director Érik Canuel.